Rangers vs. Diamondbacks Player Props Betting Odds

 Semien Stats

-- Semien has put up 142 hits with 30 doubles, four triples, 19 home runs and 57 walks.
-He has driven in 79 runs with 12 stolen bases.
+- Semien has collected 144 hits with 30 doubles, four triples, 19 home runs and 57 walks.
+He has driven in 79 runs with 13 stolen bases.

 Semien Recent Games